sachinsu/sachinsu.github.io/work_journal/life.md

 ## 2022-may-30 Mon

+- Dr. Jason fung
+	- Food order - Order in which to eat food
+		- Protein, fat and vegetables upfront
+		- Carbohydrates
+	- Sugar is much worse than carbohydrates
+	- Give your body a chance to digest food
+	- Adding acid (Vinegar, Lemon juice, Fermented foods) to carbohydrates (e.g. Rice) results in less spike in blood glucose and insulin.
+It also increase satiaty.
+This is because it reduces glycemic index.
+	- Focus on foods and less on carbs etc.
+	- Eat whole and unprocessed foods (in their natural form)
+	- No Added sugars

+- Dr. Satchin Panda
+	- Go to bed at consistent time and try to be in bed for 8 Hours so that you can get 7 hours of sleep.
+	- In Morning, wait for at least 1 hour before eating.
+	- Consistent time for breakfast and then finish eating within next Max.
+10 hours
+	- Try to be outdoor everyday for at least 30 minutes in daylight (even if cloudy)
+	- Exercise daily.
+Afternoon physical activity is better than any other time also much better in reducing blood sugar.
+	- 3 hours before sleep,
+		- No eating
+		- No bright lights
+	- It takes 5 hours to digest food
+	- After dinner, blood flows to stomach to absorb nutrients hence temp. is high.
+	- Morning meal - Simple sugars.
+Evening meal - Protein and fat that will help with fast till next day.
+	- Dim lights 2-3 hours before sleep. e.g. use table lamps.
+Prefer orange or blue light.
+	- Try to eat within window of 10 (or less) hours in a day.
+However, allways be practical with your life (i.e. working , commuting time).
+	- Retina has protein named melanin which helps even blind people sense light.
+	- Avoiding Jet lag - By resetting the body clock.
+		- No food in flight.
+		- Depending on the flight time, Finish last meal before boarding flight or try to adhere to usual fasting timeline.
+		- don't get light exposure in flight.
+Don't read much but get sleep.
+	- Shift work - Do not eat during shift work.
+	- Humans are designed to take nap after lunch.
+We are active in morning and early evening.

 - David sinclair takeaways for healthy life
     - Eat less often (Skip a meal), don't snack
     - avoid sugary drinks and food